 The Vale of the White Horse Local Plan and the developments approved before the plan was finalised have meant that over 7,000 homes are planned for Wantage and Grove between 2011 and 2031, this is nearly 17,000 people and about 12,000 cars.

-It is important that growth here is carefully coordinated to seek to ensure that service and infrastructure provision closely matches the needs of our communities.
+It is important that growth is carefully coordinated to seek to ensure that service and infrastructure provision closely matches the needs of our communities.

-Part 2 of the plan adds a further 400 homes north of the Airfield development and 130 more homes to East Hanney.
+Plans add a further 400 homes north of the Airfield development and 130 more homes to East Hanney.

 See our Wantage and Grove Map for detailed locations.

 Copyright © 2013-2021 Wantage and Grove Campaign Group